PreferredAI/cornac/docs/source/developer/contributing.rst

 By contributing to Cornac, you agree that your code will be released under the Apache 2.0 License.
 Make sure to include the appropriate license headers in your files.

-**Thank you for considering contributing to Cornac!
+**Thank you for contributing to Cornac!
-Your contributions are greatly appreciated and help improve the project for users worldwide.**
+Your contributions are greatly appreciated and help make Cornac a better tool for everyone.**